Upper triangular operator matrices and stability of their various spectra: Defect spectra and stability results

 \subsection{Left and right Weyl spectrum}

 In this subsection we generalize results from \cite[Section 3]{WU2} to arbitrary Hilbert spaces.
 We report that Corollaries 3.3 and 3.8 in \cite{WU2} do not hold with the equivalence: 'only if' part is not valid.
-The reason for this is that their proofs summon \cite[Theorems 2.5, 2.6]{WU2} which do not hold with the equality (see \cite[Corollaries 3.4, 3.10]{SARAJLIJA2} for corrected versions).
+The reason for this is that the proofs of these corollaries summon \cite[Theorems 2.5, 2.6]{WU2} which do not hold with an equality (see \cite[Corollaries 2.3, 2.10]{SARAJLIJA2} for corrected versions).
 Corollaries 4, 8 and 12 from \cite[Section 3]{WU} are not valid for analogous reasons.
-In the sequel we provide correct forms of the previous.
+In the sequel we provide correct forms of these statements.